rtpatel2/snooker-app/DEVELOPMENT.md

 - Wrote unit tests to validate score-keeping in Player class.

 - Wrote edge case tests and added rigor to previously written tests.

+#### December 9, 2020

+- Cleaned up documentation in preparation for final submission.